-By giving children supreme power over and involvement in their school lunches, we can help educate students in science, math, economics and health—all while doing more for the planet.
+By giving children autonomy over their school lunches, we can help educate students in science, math, economics and health—all while doing more for the planet.

 In fact, cuts to funding have meant that most schools no longer have the equipment in their kitchens to do anything but reheat.
 Many newer school kitchens were designed strictly for reheating and not for cooking.

 This is crazy.
 This is inexcusable.
 This has to change.

 Dig deeper.
 While we talk openly about calorie counts and sodium levels in school lunches, there's no official limit on how much sugar can be injected into the processed food items.
 And as we're learning, when we consume sugar in processed food without fiber to slow our absorption of sugars down, the sugar turns to fat—fast.
 (More frightening information on sugar here and here.)

 "About a quarter of the school nutrition program has been privatized," the New York Times reported, "much of it outsourced to food service management giants like Aramark, based in Philadelphia; Sodexo, based in France; and the Chartwells division of the Compass Group, based in Britain.
 They work intended with food manufacturers like the chicken producers Tyson and Pilgrim's, all of which profit when good food is turned to bad."